 Constitution and government

 Religious groups with memberships of over 2% of the population are required to register with the government by submitting a request to the Ministry of Women, Youth and Social Affairs.
 There are no legal consequences for not registering.
-Registered religious organisations are subject to an income tax exemption.
-The government continued to administer a small grants program for church projects from registered religious organizations.
-It is unclear if analogous non-religious organizations would be permitted to apply for such funding.
+Registered religious organizations are subject to an income tax exemption.
+According to the US State Department’s 2022 Report on International Religious Freedom, the government of Kiribati continues to administer “a small grants program for development projects administered by nongovernmental organizations and religious organizations.”

 Two islands in the southern part of Kiribati, Arorae and Tamana, uphold a “one church only” policy, apparently in deference to the first Protestant missionaries that visited the islands in the 1800s.
 Regardless of whether there is any demand, this may mean that the right to practice other religions is in practice restricted on these islands.